nemocrys/emissivity-measurement/README.md

 ## Variants

-Four branches currently exist.
+Based on the measurement setup, namely the reference temperature sensor, one of the following variants must be used:

-[exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity) Is a modification based of [exp-T-control](https://github.com/nemocrys/exp-T-control).
+- [exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity) Is a modification based of [exp-T-control](https://github.com/nemocrys/exp-T-control).
 The script now waits until temperature is stationary.
 Otherwise it is identical.

-[TwoPyros](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros) is a rewrite of [exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity) that is used to utilize a ratio-pyrometer to determine the "true" temperature.
+- [TwoPyros](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros) is a rewrite of [exp-T-control-v2_with-stationarity](https://github.com/nemocrys/exp-T-control-v3/tree/exp-T-control-v2_with-stationarity) that is used to utilize a ratio-pyrometer to determine the "true" temperature.
 A PT100 inside the probe can be used but is not needed.

-[TwoPyros_determineK](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros_determineK) is a version of TwoPyros that is used to additionally determine the factor k.
+- [TwoPyros_determineK](https://github.com/nemocrys/exp-T-control-v3/tree/TwoPyros_determineK) is a version of TwoPyros that is used to additionally determine the factor k.
 A PT100 inside the probe is needed.

-[OnePyro](https://github.com/nemocrys/exp-T-control-v3/tree/OnePyro) is a version of TwoPyros that only uses one ratio-pyrometer for the "true" temperature **and** emissivity dependent temperature.
+- [OnePyro](https://github.com/nemocrys/exp-T-control-v3/tree/OnePyro) is a version of TwoPyros that only uses one ratio-pyrometer for the "true" temperature **and** emissivity dependent temperature.
 PT100 inside the probe can be used but is not needed.

 ## Acknowledgements